 Prior to joining GW, Dr. El-Maouche had academic and research positions, including faculty at the University of Miami Miller School of Medicine and the National Institutes of Health Endocrinology Training Program, and Medical Officer at the FDA's Division of Endocrinology, Office of New Drugs.

-She is the recipient of Endocrine’ society’s 2013 Scholars Award for Excellence in Research and Grant funding, and a number of societal and academic research awards.
+She is the recipient of Endocrine' society's 2013 Scholars Award for Excellence in Research and Grant funding, and a number of societal and academic research awards.
+She is also the recipient of 2021 and 2022 Washingtonian Top Doctor Awards.

 Dr. El-Maouche was the principle or associate investigator of tens of studies at the NIH as well as with industry.
 She has co-authored over 45 peer-reviewed publications (including high-impact journals like the Lancet), abstracts, book chapters, and has presented at national and international endocrine conferences.